-Usually it’s most efficient to buy a pre-package mortar like Ecologic Mortar from Limeworks.us.
-They make several different colors and textures to help you find a match for you project since color matching is so important.
+Usually, it’s most efficient to buy a pre-package mortar like Ecologic Mortar from Limeworks.us.
+They make several different colors and textures to help you find a match for your project, since color matching is so important.
 You can even send them a sample and have them make you a custom blended mortar that matches yours exactly.

 Step 1 Remove Damaged Mortar

-Lime mortar is usually soft enough that unless you are doing large projects removal is best done with a cold chisel and hammer.
-For larger jobs it may be beneficial to get an Arbortech Saw like in the picture.
+Lime mortar is usually soft enough that unless you are doing large projects, removal is best done with a cold chisel and hammer.
+For larger jobs, it may be beneficial to get an Arbortech Saw like in the picture.
 These make short work of lime mortar removal and can even allow you to remove whole bricks without damaging the surrounding brick.
-Check out this video.

 The mortar should be removed to a depth of 2 to 2 1/2 times the width of the mortar joint.
 For example, a mortar joint of 3/8″ wide should have the old mortar removed back to between 3/4″ and 1″.
 All mortar in that area should be completely removed from the brickwork so that you are down to clean masonry with a flat squared off back in the cleaned mortar joint.